 The collective model is executed quarterly.
 One important driver for provisions is the trigger for the transferring of assets from stage 1 to stage 2.
 For assets recognised from 1 January 2018, changes to the lifetime Probability of Default (PD) are used as the trigger.
 In addition, customers with forbearance measures and customers with payments more than thirty days past due are also transferred to stage 2.
 In stage 1, the provisions equal the 12 months expected loss.
 In stages 2 and 3, the provisions equal the lifetime expected loss.
-In stages 2 and 3, the provisions equal the lifetime expected loss.
 The output is complemented with an expert-based analysis process to ensure adequate provisioning.
 Defaulted customers without individual provisions have collective provisions.